giantswarm/kube-state-metrics-app/README.md

 # kube-state-metrics

-Giant Swarm offers an kube-state-metrics app which is installed in workload clusters by default.
+Giant Swarm offers a kube-state-metrics app which is installed in workload clusters by default.

 Here, we define the kube-state-metrics chart with its templates and default configuration.